-Thanks to the sunny warm climate and comfortable tax regime, many Russian-speaking people buy property in Cyprus for permanent residence or use as a summer residence.
+Thanks to the sunny warm climate and comfortable tax regime, many people buy property in Cyprus for permanent residence or use as a summer residence.
 Since property prices and rental apartments in Cyprus are constantly growing, buying an apartment in Cyprus is a good investment.

 Often, real estate is acquired in order to obtain EU citizenship.
 Vedomosti reports that in 2018, Russian purchases of real estate with the goal of obtaining citizenship increased by 40%.
 The authorities of Cyprus stated in April 2019 the highest demand for real estate in the last 11 years.
 The number of registered real estate purchase and sale transactions in April 2019 amounted to 1,057.
 Last time, this indicator of registered contracts was reached only in September 2008.

 Of the 1,057 contracts, 628 (59%) were registered by Cypriots, the remaining 429 (41%) were foreigners (123 are residents of the European Union, 306 are residents of other countries).
 Real estate sales rose in all areas.
 Famagusta led the way with sales growth of 85%, followed by Limassol (74%), while the number of transactions in Larnaca, Nicosia and Paphos increased by 69%, 44% and 43%, respectively.
 According to experts, a surge in sales could be facilitated by tightening the rules of the Cyprus passport program for investments, which entered into force on May 15, 2019.